MissBuffy69/kotlin/docs/fir/inference.md

 - The list of constraints for the type variable (at least one of them must be proper)
 - Constraints of other type variables that potentially might be related

-At first, we look if there are some `EQUAL` constraints and choose first of them which don't contain integer literal types (**NB:** anyway all of them should not contradict to each other, so in some broad sense all such constraints are equal).
+At first, we look if there are some `EQUAL` constraints and choose first of them which doesn't contain integer literal types (**NB:** anyway all of them should not contradict each other, so in some broad sense all such constraints are equal).

 Otherwise, we choose a representative **subtype** and **supertype** if applicable.